kevroletin/toy-java-serializer/README.md

 ## Sanitization

-It is feature to restrict set of allowed values.
-Sanitization similar to validation but in some cases sanitizer can turn invalid value into some allowed "canonical" representation.
+It is a feature to restrict set of allowed values.
+Sanitization similar to validation but in some cases, sanitizer can turn invalid value into some allowed "canonical" representation.
 A good example is a phone number.
-In some contexts 8(4232)1-23-45 and 12345 can refer to a same phone number and clearly it's good idea to canonicalize then before usage.
+In some contexts 8(4232)1-23-45 and 12345 can refer to the same phone number and clearly, it's a good idea to canonicalize then before usage.

-The are two approaches for sanitization.
+There are two approaches for sanitization.
 First one is via fields annotations like this:

     class User {